 The memorial accounts allow for keep on Linkedin the profile of a person after their death.

-To do this you have 2 possibilities:
+To do this, you have 2 options:

 - If you are a close family member and you have the required documents, you can ask Linkedin to transform the profile of the deceased into a memorial account here.

 - If you do not have the required documents or are not a close family member of the deceased, you can simply report the death to Linkedin here.